Duluth actor gets big screen treatment in wellness film | ExBulletin

 The catch: the family relies on them as an interpreter to communicate with the hearing community.
 They aren’t sure, and honestly, they’re not sure they can afford to let her go either.

 By midweek, “CODA” had a 96% on the online review aggregator Tomatometer, with critics noting that it goes beyond the familiar touchstones of the plot.
-The Washington Post’s Ann Hornaday called it an old-school movie that adheres to admittedly familiar tenets of storytelling and emotional issues, but thanks to such a winning cast, evocative atmosphere, and authentic tone it’s impossible to tell. do not like.
+The Washington Post’s Ann Hornaday called it an old-fashioned film that adheres to admittedly familiar principles of storytelling and emotional stakes, but thanks to such a winning cast, evocative atmosphere, and authentic tone it’s impossible. not to like.

 A Houston Chronicle reviewer likened it to a memorable pop song: it has good hooks, a solid beat, and it’s fun to sing along.